Attack Runner¶

 - GMIA

-Data Configuration (data_conf
+Data Configuration (data_conf)¶

-is a list of data configurations for every attack.
+data_conf is a list of data configurations for every attack.
 The order must be the

-.
+same as the order of attack_pars.
 The required keys are equal to the data_conf

-dictionary that is passed to the attack constructor but with the prefix <np>
+dictionary that is passed to the attack constructor but with the prefix <np> added

 to them as they are paths to serialized numpy arrays.